19 Jan 5 Strategies For Protecting Your Relationship From Unhealthy Emotions

 5. PRIORITISE YOUR RELATIONSHIP BY CONSCIOUSLY SHIFTING TO A RELATIONAL VIEW

-To pull this off you’ll need to let go of your attachment to your own “story”… (you know the one, it’s the one that compels you to protect and defend whatever it is your own ego wants you to believe).
-Instead, ask yourself what your relationship needs.
+To pull this off you’ll need to let go of your attachment to your own “story” agenda and instead, ask yourself what your relationship needs.
 It’s a challenging move (which is why so many people can’t manage it), but one with infinite rewards not only for your relationship, but for your own individual personal and spiritual growth.

 Emotions are normal and healthy, even the “bad” ones.
 But creating a relationship that thrives requires self awareness and restraint, because when your emotions are dysregulated, you’re likely to spread the “germs” around.
-It’s just like personal hygiene but in an emotional (rather than physical) realm.
-Practice the above strategies: all will help you regain emotional balance, so you can return to your relationship and attend to what it needs in healthy ways.
-My hope for you is that the above strategies will help you create an emotional healthy relationship together.
-A relationship that knows how to protect itself when things are tricky.
-One that truly thrives.
+The strategies above will help you regain emotional balance, so you can return to your relationship and attend to what it needs in healthy ways.

 Pamela Pannifex is a psychotherapist, marriage therapist, naturopath and founder of Sunshine Holistic Counselling on Queensland’s Sunshine Coast.
 She has been helping people create personal wellbeing and relationships that thrive for almost 30 years.
 Contact Pamela here.